Cohorts¶

 Inter-agent coordination¶

 Agents don't talk peer-to-peer.
-Coordination happens through the control plane's atomic task board: workers claim tasks under a lease, heartbeat while working, and mark completion.
+Coordination happens through the control plane's atomic Command Board: workers claim tasks under a lease, heartbeat while working, and mark completion.
 If a worker dies, its lease expires and the task is reclaimed by another.
 This is the same on Docker and Kubernetes.

 Multiple keys and local LLMs¶

-A fleet can mix providers (Cursor, Codex, Claude) and keys, and can target a
+A Cohort can mix providers (Cursor, Codex, Claude) and keys, and can target a

 local LLM exposed over an OpenAI-compatible endpoint (e.g. Ollama, LM Studio)

-by adding the endpoint to the profile's egress allowlist and pointing the agent's
+by adding the endpoint to the Charter's egress allowlist and pointing the agent's

 base-URL env var at it.
 See